Dev GuideAPI Reference

 Important

-All ODP events (and, as a result, order line items) are immutable, meaning they cannot be changed after they are uploaded to ODP.
-If you need to process returns, refunds or cancellations see the section in this document.
+All ODP events (and, as a result, order line items) are immutable, meaning you cannot change them after you upload them to ODP.
+If you need to process returns, refunds, or cancellations, see the Returns, refunds, and cancellations section.

 Display NameField NameData TypeDescription